A natural theory of dark energy: Introduction

 \section{Introduction}

 The expansion of the universe is accelerating.
 There is now strong evidence for this acceleration coming from a slew of cosmological data, mostly notably the observation of distant supernova \cite{SN1,SN2} and measurements of the cosmic microwave background radiation \cite{CMB}.
 This acceleration is feeble, driven by dark energy with an energy scale set by the Hubble constant, $H_0 \sim 10^{-33}$ eV \cite{derev}.
 If dark energy corresponds to vacuum energy, its energy density is at least sixty orders of magnitude or more below its natural value \cite{wein,pol,me,cliff}.
-The most popular alternative is that of a dynamical scalar field but in that case its effective mass must lie at or below the Hubble scale in order to be cosmologically relevant on the largest scales today.
-In a typical model, the light mass is usually put in by hand by assuming a very wide potential, but this is difficult to engineer from a consistent microscopic theory where the typical mass scales are much higher, usually around the Planck scale.
+A popular alternative is quintessence in which dark energy is driven by a dynamical scalar field, mirroring the inflationary dynamics of the early universe, albeit at a much lower scale.
+However, if dark energy is truly dynamical, one has to assume that the large vacuum energy is cancelled using some other mechanism\footnote{An interesting proposal for eliminating vacuum energy is given by {\it vacuum energy sequestering} \citeseq.
+This set-up is particularly appealing because it eliminates vacuum energy whilst allowing for acceleration through a slowly rolling inflaton or quintessence field \cite{KP2}.}, so that the current cosmic acceleration is entirely due to the scalar dynamics.
+Even with this compromise there is often a further tuning, since the effective mass of the scalar must lie at or below the Hubble scale in order to be cosmologically relevant on the largest scales today.
+In a typical quintessence model, the light mass is usually put in by hand by assuming a very wide potential, but this is difficult to engineer from a consistent microscopic theory where the typical mass scales are much higher, usually around the Planck scale.
 Further, as is well known from the electroweak hierarchy problem, light scalar masses are susceptible to large radiative corrections \cite{Giudice}.

 In this paper, we propose a model of dark energy driven by a pseudo-scalar field whose super-light mass emerges naturally from a simple microscopic theory with uniquely high scale couplings.
 The model is a dark energy avatar of the pion, its low mass emerging from the spontaneous breaking of a weakly broken symmetry.
 It consists of $\order(100)$ pseudo scalar fields (axions) with non-trivial mass mixing, one of which has a bilinear mixing with a 4-form field strength.
 All mass scales in the theory are assumed to lie at, or close to, the Planck scale.
-We will explicitly demonstrate how such models can arise naturally in string compactifications.
+We will explicitly demonstrate how the key ingredients can arise naturally in string compactifications.